Collectionbluewater

 What to Look for Under $150K

-The budget tier of this category is where the Tayana 37, Pearson 424 Cutter, and older Island Packets live.
-Boats in this range typically require a refit budget — standing rigging replacement, tank inspection, electronics refresh, possibly an engine hour review.
-Budget 10–15% of purchase price for deferred maintenance on any boat over 20 years old.
+The budget tier of this category is where the Tayana 37, Pearson 424 Cutter, and older Island Packets become most relevant.
+Boats in this range usually require a refit budget for standing rigging, tank inspection, seacocks, electronics, steering, and engine work.
+The purchase price is only the entry fee; the offshore budget is the survey findings plus the work required before departure.

-The Pearson 424 Cutter is one of the most underappreciated offshore capable boats of its era — 17 active listings at prices starting under $50,000.
-Pearson built solid fiberglass hulls, and the 424 was explicitly designed for bluewater use.
-It won't have the fit-and-finish of an HR, but it will cross an ocean.
+The Pearson 424 Cutter is one of the more underappreciated offshore-capable boats of its era.
+Pearson built solid fiberglass hulls, and the 424 was designed with bluewater use in mind.
+It will not have the fit and finish of an HR, but a well-surveyed, well-refit example can make a rational offshore platform.

 Research linkBudget bluewater cruisers under $150K